-Vinyl meets AI Mastering: What Soundplate and Symphonic 2026 Really Deliver
+Vinyl Meets AI Mastering: Soundplate and Symphonic Tested

 ▶ 5:30 Reading Time · Updated: May 2026

-There’s this moment in the mastering studio where the cutting engineer looks at the master, then at the vinyl spec, then back.
+There’s this moment in the mastering studio when the cutting engineer looks at the master, then at the vinyl spec, and then back again.
 The peaks are too loud for 12 inches, the end of the side would warp, the bass needs to be mono below 200 Hz.
 Three corrections, made in four minutes at the mastering console.
-And then 2026 asks the indie scene: Can’t AI do this too?
+And then in 2026, the indie scene wonders: Can’t AI do this too?

 DROP